We may earn affiliate commissions for the recommended products. Learn more.

 The top-tier password managers have browser extensions to capture new logins and fill-in forms.
 However, KeePass doesn’t offer such functionalities.
 Alternatively, it provides Auto-Type, which allows you to define a sequence of keypresses, which KeePass can automatically perform for you.

-However, this feature is not the most user-friendly, like with Keeper or NordPass.
-It requires more technical knowledge to perform and command use, and it is not ideal if your preference is having a fast and intuitive autofill.
+However, this feature is not the most user-friendly.
+It requires more technical knowledge to perform, and it is not ideal if you want a fast and intuitive autofill.
 It also doesn’t always work correctly on certain websites because the feature essentially types in your username, clicks Tab, then types in your password, and clicks Enter.
 While this is the standard procedure on most sites, it might not work with unconventional log-in forms.
 Luckily, you can customize the keypress sequence to suit your particular needs.

 Plugins